DavyJonesLocker/ember-appkit-rails/README.md

 logical path for those files when creating the AMD namespace.
 The Ember Appkit Resolver relies upon this namespacing for the lookups.

-`jquery-ujs` and `turbolinks` are also be removed from your application.
+`jquery-ujs` and `turbolinks` will be removed from your application.

 Any files in the `app/` directory that compile to JavaScript will be automatically required.